 Transcendent leaders are aware that engendering space within their organizations or communities for personal fulfillment and the fullness of being is resulting in happier community environments as well as greater productivity.
 At varied times and places throughout history the sacred is experienced in everyday life.
 Societies have been organized around rituals that connect the lives of individuals to a spiritual worldview.
 In contemporary secular cultures, finding one’s relationship to the sacred is a task and challenge for the individual.
 In this course, students’ knowledge base of organizational theory is expanded through in-depth literature review, which will offer new insights into responding to internal as well as external pressures for change.
 Students learn to identify changing circumstances in communities and organizations, as well as globally, and also to be cognizant of issues that affect and effect change.
 Transcending subjective perceptions is crucial to successful innovation and the key objective to change.
 The integrated theory of personal and organizational transcendence in practice at PTS offers leaders in any settings specific principles and practices that can serve as actionable knowledge for cultural leadership.

-Leading Transcendence - Semester one
+Leading Transcendence - Semester three

 3 credit Hours